gohugoio/hugo/content/en/functions/global/page.md

 {{ end }}
 ```

-When you call the `.Summary` method, Hugo renders the page `.Content` including shortcodes.
+When you call the [`Summary`] method, Hugo renders the page content including shortcodes.
 In this case, within a shortcode, the global `page` function accesses the `Page` object of the section page, not the content page.

 If Hugo renders the section page before a content page, the cached rendered shortcode will be incorrect.
 You cannot control the rendering sequence due to concurrency.

+[`Summary`]: /methods/page/summary
+[`partialCached`]: /functions/partials/includecached
 [content view]: /getting-started/glossary/#content-view
 [partial]: /getting-started/glossary/#partial
 [render hook]: /getting-started/glossary/#render-hook